Pinealon

 • Unknown long-term neurological effects

-Pinealon is believed to have a relatively short circulating plasma half-life.
+Pinealon is generally believed to possess a relatively short circulating plasma half-life, although precise pharmacokinetic characterization remains limited.

 • Store refrigerated before and after reconstitution